coder/coder/docs/templates/parameters.md

 ## Required and optional parameters

 A parameter is considered to be _required_ if it doesn't have the `default` property.
-It means that the workspace user needs to provide the parameter value before creating a workspace.
+The user **must** provide a value to this parameter before creating a workspace.

 ```hcl
 data "coder_parameter" "account_name" {